ddelliosRJ/antaeus/README.md

 ## Concurrency

-* Explore Kotlin coroutines and implement asynchronous execution
+* Explore Kotlin coroutines and implement asynchronous execution.

 ## Development

 ### 1st day

-1. Build app locally
+1. Build app locally.
-2. Build docker image
+2. Build docker image.
-3. Test given scripts for docker
+3. Test given scripts for docker.
-4. Test endpoints (Insomnia)
+4. Test endpoints (Insomnia).
-5. Understand application structure and given requirements
+5. Understand application structure and given requirements.

 ### 2nd day

 1. Create a new table to handle the charging process and keep the other two intact.
    * This way, in case of any errors, only data from the new table with be messed up, and our database would be safe.
-2. Dig into coroutines - (maybe I should have started building the solution first and them implementing async logic but anyways!)
+2. Dig into coroutines - (maybe I should have started building the solution first and them implementing async logic but anyways!).
-2. Dig deeper into coroutines - they probably seem the right thing to do
+2. Dig deeper into coroutines - they probably seem the right thing to do.
-3. Implement logic into project - suspend in methods, runBlocking, etc. Search a lot online, still trying to figure out how to implement properly
+3. Implement logic into project - suspend in methods, runBlocking, etc. Search a lot online, still trying to figure out how to implement properly.
-4. Try a first approach into constructing the billing service
+4. Try a first approach into constructing the billing service.
-    * As it is now, it will try to fetch an invoice, create a Payment table and change status and state if charge was successful
+    * As it is now, it will try to fetch an invoice, create a Payment table and change status and state if charge was successful.

 **TODO:**
-* Figure out where else coroutines should be employed
+* Figure out where else coroutines should be employed.
-* Refactor chargeInvoice in InvoiceService - it should only fetch pending invoices and proceed with payments
+* Refactor chargeInvoice in InvoiceService - it should only fetch pending invoices and proceed with payments.
-* Add several safety locks - double charge, currency mismatch, etc
+* Add several safety locks - double charge, currency mismatch, etc.
-* Create proper tests
+* Create proper tests.

 **FUTURE TODO:**
 *Scheduler*
-* I tend to lean towards cron job which calls and exposed API to do the charging versus internal scheduler
+* I tend to lean towards cron job which calls and exposed API to do the charging versus internal scheduler.
-* This way we can use the API as wished, and rely on the cron job rather than an internal scheduler
+* This way we can use the API as wished, and rely on the cron job rather than an internal scheduler.

 ### 3rd day

 1. Second implementation of Billing service.
 Our app now is capable of the following:
-* it can fetch invoices by status
+* it can fetch invoices by status.
-* it can proceed to charge only pending invoices
+* it can proceed to charge only pending invoices.
-* it can simulate failures
+* it can simulate failures.

-2. Expose two API paths, one for fetching invoices by status and one for running the billing process
+2. Expose two API paths, one for fetching invoices by status and one for running the billing process.
-* each call is idempotent, meaning no invoice is going to be charged twice
+* each call is idempotent, meaning no invoice is going to be charged twice.

-3. Implement checks for Invoice double charge and customer and invoice currency mismatch
+3. Implement checks for Invoice double charge and customer and invoice currency mismatch.

-4. Create dockerfile configuration and bash scripts to run a docker cron the first day of the month, at 12:00
+4. Create dockerfile configuration and bash scripts to run a docker cron the first day of the month, at 12:00.

 **TODO:**
-* Implement retries on Network failures in Invoice service
+* Implement retries on Network failures in Invoice service.
-* As it is right now, not all invoices are going to be charged with a single call, unless the Payment provider only returns true
+* As it is right now, not all invoices are going to be charged with a single call, unless the Payment provider only returns true.
-* Figure out how to run billing service as long as it is necessary to complete all pending payments
+* Figure out how to run billing service as long as it is necessary to complete all pending payments.
 * Implement proper unit testing.

 ### 4th day

-1. Refactor project - remove obsolete empty lines, change method names to more meaningful ones
+1. Refactor project - remove obsolete empty lines, change method names to more meaningful ones.
-2. Expose API paths to be able to fetch entities from the Payment table
+2. Expose API paths to be able to fetch entities from the Payment table.
 3. Implement BillingService, Antaeus DAL tests and refactor existing ones.
-4. Add cron in docker image, use supervisor to run in paraller to the app and config crontab to run on the first day of the month
+4. Add cron in docker image, use supervisor to run in paraller to the app and config crontab to run on the first day of the month.

 ####Notes:
 * Supervisor is not the best possible solution, but it's an easy fix.
 * Other alternatives fetched from here: https://stackoverflow.com/a/33847142.
-* Supervisor setup and config fetched from here: https://github.com/binxio/blog-cron-supervisor-docker
+* Supervisor setup and config fetched from here: https://github.com/binxio/blog-cron-supervisor-docker.

 **TODO:**
 * Implement Rest API tests.

+---

+## EDITOR NOTES

+As it is right now, app can run natively or as a docker image.

+**To be able to run natively and test do the following:**
+1. Build and run the app.
+2. Run script `billing-cron.sh` and tail log file `/var/log/cron.log`
+   (Hint: `./billing-cron.sh && tail -f /var/log/cron.log`).
+3. To check the cron job, add one to local environment, and make it run every couple of minutes
+`echo "*/2 * * * * root {path-to-repo}/antaeus/billing-cron.sh` and tail logs as before.

+**To run the app as a docker image do the following:**
+1. Simply run the modified `./docker-start.sh` script.
+The modified script exploits supervisor to run a cron job parallel to the app.
+(*There are a few alternatives but supervisor was chosen as the most straightforward*).
+2. App can be tested as above, by running the `billing-cron.sh` script with `docker exec` command.
+3. Cron job is pre-configured  to run the first day of every month, at 12:00, to try to charge invoices in the same day and avoid as much as possible timezone problems.
+To fix that permanently, additional cron jobs could be scheduled for several customers a day after.
+Cron job can be configured in `cronjob` file.

+## Additional notes on the project logic

+App could be extended to handle possible cases that are not handled as it is.
+Additional features could involve the following:

+1. A second cron job could be scheduled to run after a day or two to handle payment provided failures.
+This way, if the provider fails or if the app crashes, a second or third attempt to charge will happen again when scheduled.
+2. No flag or alerting is integrated to inform a customer for a failed invoice.
+The app could do that, or the billing script to alert the customer, e.g., with an email.
+3. The customer could be set to inactive after several failures.
+4. An invoice cannot be charged twice, since only pending invoices are fetched and if the payment provider is successful, meaning no errors were encountered, the invoice status will change.
+However, no handling exists for possible app crashes or CI/CD operations.